Criminal Law

 - Owns property in Turkey,

-- Has established family in Turkey (Turkish-citizen spouse, children),
+- Has established family ties in Turkey (a Turkish-citizen spouse, children),

-advances to defend that flight risk is not concrete.
+These factors support the argument that the flight risk is not concrete.

 Right to Consular Notification

-For detained foreigner, right to consular notification derives from international treaties.
+A detained foreigner has the right to consular notification derived from international treaties.
 Under this right:

-- Consulate may provide lawyer recommendation, financial support, communication with home country.
+- The consulate may assist with lawyer recommendations, financial support, and communication with the home country.

-To benefit from this right, detainee must request; in some cases, ex officio notification is also made.
+To exercise this right, the detainee must request it; in some cases, notification is also made automatically.

 Right to Counsel

-- Consultation with lawyer before statement is taken,
+- Consultation with a lawyer before any statement is taken,

-- Assignment of bar lawyer in case of insufficient means.
+- Assignment of a duty lawyer (bar-assigned counsel) in cases of financial need.

 - In meetings with counsel,

-If doubt exists about translator competence, defence may request change.
+If there is doubt about an interpreter's competence, the defence may request a replacement.

 Right to Family Communication